p4r4n0y1ng/pyfmg/README.md

 - verify_ssl (default False),
 - timeout (default 300)
 ```
-For instance, to instantiate a FortiManager instance with the IP address of 10.1.1.1, with the user name admin and a password of <blank>, that uses http instead of https, is in debug mode, and warns after the verification of the SSL certificate upon each request and has a timeout of 100 the user would simply type:
+For instance, to instantiate a FortiManager instance with the IP address of 10.1.1.1, with the username admin and a password of <blank>, that uses http instead of https, is in debug mode, and warns after the verification of the SSL certificate upon each request and has a timeout of 100 the user would simply type:

 ```
 with FortiManager('10.1.1.1', 'admin', '', debug=True, use_ssl=False, debug=True, disable_request_warnings=False, timeout=100) as fmg_instance: